fsteff/hyperpubsub/README.md

 pubsub.close() // cleanup
 ```

-## Peer Exchange
+## Peer Exchange (WIP)

-As of 1.1.0 hyperpubsub also supports a *gossip* peer exchange protocol that uses pubsub for exchanging known peers.
+As of 1.1.0 hyperpubsub also supports a *gossip* peer exchange protocol that uses pubsub for exchanging known peers - but the integration into hyperspace is still TBD(!)
 It can be configured to accumulate knowledge of all discovery keys the peers are looking for or announcing - effectively serving as a tracker server.
 The list of peers also keeps track of the time a peer was last seen and discards peers that haven't been seen for > 10mins.
 The number of peers to keep track of is limited - once that is reached, older peers are randomly removed from the list.